 Cut off the right side of the shingle at indicator "B," which is located above the nail slots, cutting straight through the panel.
-Drill a 3/16" hole in the center of the nail hem and nail the siding through this hole to control the direction of expansion and contraction.
+Drill a 3/16" hole in the center of the nail hem and nail the siding through this hole to control the direction of expansion and contraction, or apply two nails on either end of the same nail slot to control direction of expansion and contraction.
+Do not nail tightly.
 Another option is to nail each end of a nail slot located at the center of the panel.